JosVermoesen/cdd-ng/README.md

 ## Getting started for developers

-- [Install NodeJS](https://nodejs.org/).
-Hint: eventually install and use [nvm](https://medium.com/@Joachim8675309/installing-node-js-with-nvm-4dc469c977d9) for easy installing and/or switching between node versions
-- Clone this repository: `git clone https://github.com/JosVermoesen/ngb-cdd.git`.
+- Clone this repository: `git clone https://github.com/JosVermoesen/cdd-ng.git`.
 - Run `npm install` inside the project root.
-- Run `ng serve` in a terminal from the project root.
+- Run `ng serve -o` in a terminal from the project root.
 - If scripts are disabled, open Powershell as administrator and run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` first!
 - Profit. :tada: